NLnetLabs/routinator/README.md

 cargo run --release
 ```

-It will then take forever to build but is quick to run.
+It will then take forever to build but is quick to run, taking less than a
+tenth (!) of the time for validation.

 There is a number of command line options available.
 You can have cargo pass
 them to the executable after a double hyphen.
 For instance, if to find out